-Rentals under operating leases are charged to the Statement of Financial Activities incorporating Income and Expenditure Account on a straight line basis over the lease term.
+Rentals under operating leases are charged to the Statement of Financial Activities on a straight line basis over the lease term.

 1.8 Debtors

 Trade and other debtors are recognised at the settlement amount after any trade discount offered.
 Prepayments are valued at the amount prepaid net of any trade discounts due.